Robert Lusk: Doctrinal queries reviewed and resolved

-After the resolution of the matter of ecclesiastical relations, and a short recess, the court took up a some doctrinal questions, all related.
+After the resolution of the matter of ecclesiastical relations, and a short recess, the court took up some doctrinal questions, all related.
 Another committee was formed.
 This committee consisted of Lusk, David Steele, and Thomas Steele.
 Again, Lusk was appointed as chairman.
 The questions were moved by elder Nathan Johnston.
 They all revolved around the relation of fear, especially of hell, to believers.
 When Presbytery met the following evening, June 7, the matter was resolved.
 Among other observations, the committee stated, "'fear of hell' is 'inconsistent with saving faith.'"
 In other words, fear is in opposition to faith; and, therefore, "fear of hell," which considers God, "in his judicial character," can never provide a gospel "motive to obedience."
 The Presbytery was strict in matters of discipline, but it maintained its theological Calvinism.
 All obedience, even the highest Presbytery or Scripture could require, could only be yielded by the grace of God.